zebrunner/carina/README.md

 * Download the latest version of [Eclipse](http://www.eclipse.org/downloads/) and install [TestNG plugin](http://testng.org/doc/download.html)

 ### Generating project
-The easiest way to initialize new project is to you Carina archetype, you will get correct project structure along with test sample, use Carina archetype to generate your project:
+The easiest way to initialize new project is to use Carina archetype, you will get correct project structure along with test samples:
 ```
 mvn archetype:generate -DarchetypeGroupId=com.qaprosoft \
                        -DarchetypeArtifactId=carina-archetype \